vmikk/phylonext_manual/docs/inputdata.md

   --recursive=true
 ```

+A list of snapshots with download links is available at [https://www.gbif.org/occurrence-snapshots](https://www.gbif.org/occurrence-snapshots).

 !!! warning "Limitations"
     Currently, `arrow` v.10.0.0 does not support filtering of array-type columns.
     E.g., it could be useful for removal of common geospatial issues in the data (see column `issue` in the parquet files).

 !!! example "For developers"